dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 -------------------

-The environment variable "PANTS_DJANGO_SECRET_KEY" needs to be set for Django to start.
+The environment variable "PANTS_DJANGO_SECRET_KEY" needs to be set for PANTS/Django to start.

 The exact place to set this will depend on the OS and environment you are using.
-For hosted infrastructure such as AWS/Heroku this can be set in the instance settings; for local installs you can set it as part of the virtualenv activation script or as a variable on the account of the user who will be running it::
+For hosted infrastructure such as AWS or Heroku this can be set in the instance settings; for local installs you can set it as part of the virtualenv activation script or as a variable on the account of the user who will be running it::